 A personal loan is a great way of getting some extra cash for

-In this article we’re going to explain how personal loans work and if they’re available without a credit check.
+In this article, we will explain how personal loans work and if they’re available without a credit check.

 What are Personal Loans

 Getting a personal loan with no credit history is very difficult, if not impossible.
-An alternative is a credit card, some are available with limited or no credit history.
-A secured credit card is another alternative which will help you build credit.
+An alternative is a credit card; some are available with limited or no credit history.
+A secured credit card is another alternative that will help you build credit.

 Types of Loans with No Credit Check

-Payday loans are highly scrutinized because the interest charged is between $15-$20 for every $100 borrowed amounting to 500% interest annually.
-They should be used in emergency situations only, relying on payday loans can lead to financial devastation.
+Payday loans are highly scrutinized because the interest charged is between $15-$20 for every $100 borrowed, amounting to 500% interest annually.
+They should be used in emergencies only; relying on payday loans can lead to financial devastation.

 How to Improve Your Credit Score

-Before applying you should do whatever is necessary to improve your credit score.
-This will not only improve the chances of being approved for a loan, but will also get your better loan terms.
+Before applying, you should do whatever is necessary to improve your credit score.
+This will not only improve the chances of being approved for a loan but will also get you better loan terms.